JiajunZhou96/ML-for-LSD1/README.md

 ## Dataset for screening
-The screening dataset can be found https://zinc.docking.org/substances/subsets/in-vitro/
+The screening dataset can be found in https://zinc.docking.org/substances/subsets/in-vitro/ .
+Please add the .csv file to ./ML-for-LSD1/screening_base/in-vitro_zinc/ directory.